omarbelkady/ReactJS/README.md

 ```bash
 npx create-react-app
 ```
-### 3: Remove the following files that come shipped with the create-react-app command
+### 3: Remove the following 5 files that come shipped with the create-react-app command
-- setupTests.js
+- App.test.js
-- serviceWorker.js
+- index.css
 - logo.svg
-- index.css
+- serviceWorker.js
-- App.test.js
+- setupTests.js

 ### 4. React Project Layout.
 If you are build a SPA no need for components dir ignore this step and any subsequent one